The (Computational) Social Choice Take on Indivisible Participatory Budgeting

+Based upon this, \citet{WWWJ23} explore the idea of donations to projects under approval preferences specifically, concluding that while the positive results of \citet{CLM22} can be applied, not all negative results in the general setting remain negative in the approval setting.
+Furthermore, they extend the study to what they call proportional greedy rules under donations.

 Moving further away from PB, \citet{AzGa21} propose a setting in which there is no exogenous fund, instead, each agent joins the process with a given personal budget that will be used to fund the projects.
 Agents submit approval ballots and a rule in this setting determines, given an approval profile and the personal budget of the agents, a set of projects to be funded and the monetary contribution of each individual to the selected projects.
 This model is slightly different from PB in the sense that it is not about the allocation of public funds.
 It is nevertheless a framework studying aggregation problems when selecting costly alternatives.
 They introduce and study several axioms dealing with efficiency (Pareto-optimality), and fairness (core and proportionality).
-Finally, they investigate several welfare maximisation rules---based on utilitarian, egalitarian, or Nash social welfare---in terms of these axioms.
+Finally, they investigate several welfare-maximisation rules---based on utilitarian, egalitarian, or Nash social welfare---in terms of these axioms.